 Grant eligible works must be undertaken by a suitable experienced building professional and/or building contractor and must be to accepted conservation standards.

-- Where experience cannot be demonstrated Selkirk CARS can offer limited funding for skills training to encourage upskilling among local professionals.
+Where experience cannot be demonstrated Jedburgh CARS can offer limited funding for Traditional Skills Training to encourage upskilling among local professionals.